Mary Lou Jepsen

-Mary Lou Jepsen (born 1965) is a technical executive and inventor in the fields of display, imaging, and computer hardware.
-Her contributions have had worldwide adoption in head-mounted display, HDTV, laptop computers, and projector products; she was the technical force behind a generation of low-cost computing, and innovative consumer and medical imaging technologies.
-She was named one of the hundred most influential people in the world by Time Magazine (Time 100), was named in 2013 to CNN's top 10 thinkers in science and technology for her work in display innovation, and she has over 200 patents published or issued.
+Mary Lou Jepsen is a technical executive and inventor in the fields of display, imaging, and computer hardware.
 She was the co-founder and first chief technology officer of One Laptop per Child (OLPC), and later founded Pixel Qi in Taipei, Taiwan, focused on the design and manufacture of displays.
-She founded and led two moonshots at Google X, reporting to Sergey Brin, and was an executive at Facebook / Oculus VR, leading an effort to advance virtual reality.
+She founded and led two moonshots at Google X, and was an executive at Facebook / Oculus VR, leading an effort to advance virtual reality.

-In 2016 she founded OpenWater, a startup working on fMRI-type imaging of the body using holographic, infrared techniques.
+Her contributions have had adoption in head-mounted displays, HDTV, laptop computers, and projector products.
+She contributed to low-cost computing and innovative consumer and medical imaging technologies.
+In 2008 Time magazine named her in their list of the hundred most influential scientists and thinkers in the world, and in 2013 CNN named her as one of their "10 thinkers" for her work in display innovation.